- What is an EDRMS?

 - migrating data to the EDRMS

-- developing supporting tools such as classification schemes, retention and disposal authorities, security models if required
+- developing supporting tools such as classification schemes, retention and disposal authorities, security and access models if required

 - system configuration and any integrations